C

 Community response has been overwhelmingly negative, with developers citing concerns about launch timing, competitive disadvantages, and lack of transparency.

-The DevForum thread announcing the policy generated over 2,700 replies, most expressing frustration.
-Common complaints include the inability to control launch timing for coordinated marketing, concerns that small developers will be disadvantaged compared to established games, and worry that the review process will become a bottleneck preventing timely updates to the platform's game library.
+The DevForum thread announcing the policy has generated over 3,837 replies and 65,430 views as of April 23, 2026, making it one of the most-discussed announcements in Roblox history.
+Most responses express frustration about the inability to control launch timing for coordinated marketing, concerns that small developers will be disadvantaged compared to established games, and worry that the review process will become a bottleneck preventing timely updates to the platform's game library.

 Many developers questioned why Roblox implemented this system instead of improving post-publication moderation.
 The argument is that reviewing every game before publication creates a massive overhead for both Roblox and developers, when sophisticated automated systems could flag problematic games after launch while allowing quality games to reach players immediately.